dreamportdev/Osdev-Notes/07_IPC/03_Message_Passing.md

 - Process 1  wants to receive incoming messages on an endpoint, so it calls a function telling the kernel to create an endpoint in our IPC manager.
 This function will setup and return a block of (userspace) memory containing a message queue.
 We'll call this function `create_endpoint()`.
 - Process 2 wants to send a message sometime later, so it allocates a buffer and writes some data there.
 - Process 2 now calls a function to tell the kernel it wants to send this buffer as a message to an endpoint.
 We'll call this function `ipc_send()`.
-- Inside `ipc_send()` the buffer is copied into kernel memory as process 1 can't access process 2's buffer.
+- Inside `ipc_send()` the buffer is copied into kernel memory.
 In our example we'll use the heap for this memory.
 We can then switch to process 1's address space and copy the buffer on the heap into the queue.
 - At this point `ipc_send()` can return, and process 2 can continue on as per normal.
 - The message is now waiting at the end of the endpoint's message queue which processes 1 can do what it pleases with.